-Recovery, for me, has not been a life-draining challenge or, as perceived by some, a miserable existence.
-It’s as fun as I choose to make it and it doesn’t need a large quantity of alcohol.
+Recovery, for me, has not been a life-draining challenge.
+Nor, has it been a miserable existence.
+It’s as fun as I choose to make it, and it doesn’t need a large quantity of alcohol.
 Remember, good habits, repeated daily, improve your recovery.
 Do stuff you enjoy doing.
 New (or old) hobbies and activities are simply waiting for you to try them.
-Successful recovery can be achieved however you choose, just keep yourself busy while having fun.
+Successful recovery can be achieved however you choose.
+Just keep yourself busy while having fun.
 Re-learn to be happy and don’t be afraid.

 6. Pay It Forward

-Have you ever seen that Kevin Spacey film, “Pay It Forward?” this concept can be a rewarding part of your recovery, guaranteed to increase your self-esteem, your self-confidence and help others who find themselves in that same personal vacuum that you yourself were in not so long ago.
-There’s no need to go into your local bar and proclaim the evils of alcohol, or stand on a drug-dealing street corner shouting about the perils of drug addiction at the top of your lungs.
+Have you ever seen that Kevin Spacey film, “Pay It Forward?”
+This concept can be a rewarding part of your recovery.
+It can increase your self-esteem, self-confidence and help others who find themselves in that same personal vacuum that you yourself were in not so long ago.
+There’s no need to go into your local bar and proclaim the evils of alcohol.
+You don’t have to stand on a drug-dealing street corner shouting about the perils of drug addiction at the top of your lungs.
 You can volunteer for a charity, be on the end of a telephone for a desperate person, or, you could live your life as an example for others.
 Demonstrate your positivity towards recovery in whatever way you see fit.